State of Wisconsin

 If a successfully administratively renewed case is open only for Group A Community Waivers and/or QMB based on SSI eligibility, the member will be sent a different administrative renewal letter that does not include a case summary.
 Because these members are categorically eligible based on their SSI eligibility, the letter informs them that their benefits have been renewed because they continue to receive SSI.
 These members will not need to review a case summary and do not need to take any other action.

 Benefits may not be terminated or reduced (for example, being charged a greater premium amount) during the administrative renewal process based solely on information obtained from a data exchange.
 This includes information obtained from SSA, UIB, FDSH, or SWICA data exchanges.
-If benefits cannot be continued through the administrative renewal process, the member will be excluded from the administrative renewal process, and they will be sent a 45-day renewal letter and a Pre-Printed Renewal Form (PPRF).
+If benefits cannot be continued through the administrative renewal process, the member will be excluded from the administrative renewal process, and they will be sent an eligibility renewal letter and a Pre-Printed Renewal Form (PPRF).
 The member will have at least 30 days to complete, sign, and return the PPRF or to complete their renewal by phone, in-person, or through ACCESS.

 Members who have a successful administrative renewal remain subject to change reporting requirements.
 The administrative renewal letter instructs a member to review and report any changes to the information provided in the attached case summary.
 In addition, members who are administratively renewed will receive a Notice of Decision that identifies program-specific change reporting requirements.
 Changes reported for a member who has undergone an administrative renewal should be processed under existing policy.